scoconno/scoconno.github.io/Teaching/Examined/CT/Handout.md

 ## Work Sheet

 If you haven't read Ch.1.3 of the textbook, stop.
 Please read that first before turning to this handout, which is a summary/supplement to the textbook.
 You will find some **self-assessment** exercises below.
-The answer key is on the website.
+The answer key is on the website. **You do not submit answers to self-assessment exercises to me.**

 ## Introduction

 Don't be fooled by every day uses of the words 'philosophy', 'philosophical', and 'philosopher'.
 Being philosophical is not the same as merely stating your belief about some deep issue.
-Philosophy is first and foremost a rule governed tool for rationally forming and assessing the reasons for beliefs.
 Philosophers have little patience for those who just state their views on some issue.
 They care about **the reasons** for accepting such views.
 These reasons come in the form of **arguments** which prove those views true or false.
 So, don't expect us philosophers merely to respect your opinion.
 We will respect your good arguments and will expect you to provide them.

 Philosophy, then, is concerned with critical thinking, which we will define as follow: